 If you're successful in getting a scholarship you'll get access to the full year long Campaign Bootcamp programme.
-It starts with a week of intensive training where you'll learn the key skills needed to make change in the modern age.
+It starts with a week of intensive training where you'll learn the key skills needed to make change.
 The syllabus includes planning a campaign, working with the media, fundraising, choosing your tactics, building websites, coding and much more!
-After the residential is over you'll get a year of mentorship, training days and community support.
+After the residential is over you'll get a year of mentorship and community support.

 If you're a grassroots campaigner the scholarships can cover the full fee of coming on Bootcamp (£3500) and if you work at an NGO there are partial scholarships available to cover some of the costs of coming.